argoproj-labs/training-material/README.md

 Tips:

 * Killercoda can take a few minutes to replicate changes, so it can be easier to link to assets than to embed them.
-* Making a changes to `intro.md` is a good way to see your change was replicated.
+* You can see when changes were pulled by looking at your [scenarios page](https://killercoda.com/creator/scenarios).
+You can also manually trigger the webhook from this page.